AI Training ROI: How to Measure What Matters Beyond Completion Rates

 - Day 90: 30-40% sustained daily or near-daily use is considered strong

 If your day 30 number is below 40%, the training didn't create enough initial momentum.
-If day 30 is high but day 60 drops sharply, people tried the tools but hit friction — which means your training didn't address real workflow integration.
+This usually means the training was too theoretical or didn't connect to real work tasks.
+If day 30 is high but day 60 drops sharply, people tried the tools but hit friction — which means your training didn't address real workflow integration, or managers aren't reinforcing usage.

 2. Time-to-Proficiency